 The time has finally come and you are going to be running a fantastic runDisney race.
 Here are 10 things you need to know to have a fantastic race experience!

 1 – Wave Starts

 The corrals will start in waves.
 The time between the waves changes every year, but generally, they are about 5-7 minutes apart for the 5k and 10k and 2-3 minutes apart for the half and the full marathons.
 In the past, there have been 6 corrals for the 5k and 10k and in 2017 there were 16 corrals for the half and full.
-However, in 2018 for the half and full marathon, there was 8 very large corrals with 3 mini-wave starts within each corral.
+However, since 2018 for the half and full marathon, there are 8 very large corrals with 3 mini-wave starts within each corral.
 Be sure to let your spectators know that the time you actually start will be delayed by however far back you are in the waves.
 Give them an estimated race start so they can properly estimate where you will be on the course.
 (Be sure to read part 6 in this series for spectator tips).

 2 – Expect a Busy Course